 Radiant heating floor systems are incredibly durable and require almost no maintenance when installed correctly.
 Once installed, hydronic systems require some routine maintenance to ensure the pumps and boilers are functioning properly over time.
 The maintenance required depends on your boiler system.
 Fortunately, most radiant heating systems come with guarantees that span decades.

 Radiant heating systems can cost between $6-$24 per square foot depending on which system you choose and what materials you are heating.
 Installing electric floor heating is cheaper than hydronic, and there’s effectively no maintenance required.
-In general, expect to pay 50 percent more for a hydronic radiant flooring system than for conventional forced-air heat, but the operating costs are cheaper than electric.
+In general, expect to pay more for a hydronic radiant flooring system than for conventional forced-air heat, but the operating costs are cheaper in the long run than electric.
 Electricity is the more costly radiant heat option to operate between the two types on a per sq. ft. basis, but this difference can be somewhat nullified by using a programmable thermostat.

 WHERE CAN RADIANT HEATING GO IN MY HOME?